Wayne Barnett FCA | MIPW | STEP Affiliate

 Whilst I don’t recommend venting your spleen through the medium of your Will, in 1932, the brother-in-law of Annie Langabeer from Surrey was puzzled to find he’d been left ‘two shillings and sixpence to purchase a length of rope’.
 The Will then went on to suggest that he could use the rope to hang himself.

-For further information and advice on writing or reviewing your UK Will, please contact Wayne Barnett FCA MIPW on 26 600780 or firstname.lastname@example.org.
+For further information and advice on writing or reviewing your UK or Cypriot Will, please contact Wayne Barnett FCA, MIPW, STEP Affiliate on 26 600780 or email@example.com.